Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/stake-matic.md

 :::success

 Your aMATICb balance automatically increases by a small amount, daily, to reflect your Polygon Staking rewards.
-You can now use your aMATICb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aMATICb section.
+You can now use your aMATICb reward earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aMATICb section.

 ### If you don't see your aMATICb balance